 Xenophobia is closely related to racism: the more "different" the other is perceived, the stronger the fears and negative feelings tend to be.
 Xenophobia is one of the most common forms of and grounds for discrimination and it is for this that it is a challenge to human rights.

 Question: Who are the targets of xenophobia in your society?

 Some prejudices may transform into ideologies and feed hatred.
 One such ideology is racism.
 Racism involves discriminatory or abusive behaviour towards people because of their imagined "inferiority".
 There has been wide-spread belief that there are human races within the human species, distinguishable on the basis of physical differences.
 Scientific research shows, however, that "human populations are not unambiguous, clearly demarcated, biologically distinct groups"4, and that race is an imagined entity or social construct.
 All humans belong to the same species and, therefore, it makes no sense to talk of "races".

 The impact of racist ideologies has been devastating to humanity; it has justified slavery, colonialism, apartheid, forced sterilisations and annihilations of peoples.
-It has been the basis of the Nazi ideologies and of the programmes to exterminate Jews and other people deemed inferior by the Nazis and their collaborators.
+It has been the basis of the Nazi and fascist ideologies and of the programmes to exterminate Jews and other people deemed inferior by the Nazis and their collaborators.